Cape Town Central

 • Old slave tree memorial 18° 25′ 14.88″, 33° 55′ 28.56″ In Spin Street.
 An old fir tree stood here for hundreds of years until 1916 when it was cut down.
 An estimated 100,000 people were sold into slavery here.
 Today a raised octagonal plaque is faintly inscribed with the words, “On this spot stood the old slave tree”

 • City walks begin at the Company’s Gardens.
-Phone to confirm dates and meeting Saturdays will take place monthly places.
+Phone to confirm dates and meeting times.
+Tours take place monthly on Saturdays.
 A manageable walk even for prams, or little ones that are not used to walking far.021 419-1881

 Useful Numbers